 Practical experience in music-specific projects such as recording studios, librarianship, research, multimedia, etc. at local institutions.
 A maximum of one credit of practicum may be offered in fulfilment of Music requirements.
-Includes: Experiential Learning Activity

-Prerequisite(s): Honours Music registration with third- or fourth-year standing and a B + or better average in Music courses; and permission of the Practica Supervisor.
+Includes: Experiential Learning Activity Prerequisite(s): Honours Music registration with third- or fourth-year standing and a B + or better average in Music courses; and permission of the Practica Supervisor.

-Honours Portfolio in Composition
+MUSI 4906 [1.0 credit] Honours Portfolio in Composition